harshmaurya-dev/harsh-codes/README.md

 # harsh-codes
-This is my first Git Repository.Learning, building, and growing documenting my coding journey through projects and practice.
+This is my first Git repository.
+Learning, building, and growing while documenting my coding journey through projects and practice.